eitsupi/neo-r-polars/README.md

 ## Usage

-To avoid conflicts with other packages and base R function names, `{polars}`’s top level functions are hosted in the `pl` environment, and accessible via the `pl$` prefix.
-And, most of the methods for `{polars}` objects should be called with the `$` operator.
+To avoid conflicts with other packages and base R function names, many of `polars`’s functions are hosted in the `pl` environment, and accessible via the `pl$` prefix.
+And, most of the methods for `polars` objects should be called with the `$` operator.
 This means that `polars` queries written in Python and in R are very similar.
+Additionally, many functions are intended to match the Python Polars API.

+This means that Polars queries written in Python and in R are very similar.

 For example, writing the [example from the user guide of Python/Rust](https://docs.pola.rs/#example) in R: